TU Wien Informatics

 Tufts University

-Matthias Scheutz, Matthias Scheutz received a PhD in philosophy from the University of Vienna and a joint PhD in cognitive science and computer science from Indiana University Bloomington.
-He is the Karol Family Applied Technology Professor of computer and cognitive science in the Department of Computer Science at Tufts University in the School of Engineering and Director of the Human-Robot Interaction Laboratory.
-He is an AAAI and AAAS Fellow with over 400 peer-reviewed publications in artificial intelligence, agent-based computing, natural language understanding, cognitive modeling, robotics, and human-robot interaction.
-His current research focuses on complex ethical cognitive robots with natural language interaction, problem-solving, and instruction-based learning capabilities in open worlds.
+Matthias Scheutz, is the Karol Family Applied Technology Professor of computer science and mechanical engineering in the Department of Computer Science at Tufts University in the School of Engineering, the Director of the Human-AI Interaction Center at the Tufts Institute of Artificial Intelligence, and the Director of the Human-Robot Interaction (HRI) Laboratory and the HRI Masters and PhD programs.
+He is a AAAI and AAAS Fellow with close to 500 peer-reviewed publications in artificial intelligence, artificial life, agent-based computing, natural language understanding, cognitive modeling, robotics, human-robot interaction and foundations of AI and cognitive science.
+His current research focuses on complex ethical AI-enabled robots with natural language interaction, problem-solving, and fast instruction-based learning capabilities in open worlds.

 March 24, 2026, 10:00-11:30 — Shahar Mendelson